Britain’s Smuggling History

 EXPANSION ...
 AND DEFEAT

 In the absence of really effective opposition, it was inevitable that wholesale evasion of duty would expand.
 The process was accelerated in the early years of the 18th century by widespread support for the Jacobite cause.
 Smuggling was seen not just as a business transaction, but also as an act of rebellion and support for the Old Pretender.
-Some of the smuggling gangs openly supported the Jacobites and drank their health — the Oak and Ivy inn where the Hawkhurst gang met takes its name from the Jacobite emblem.
+Some of the smuggling gangs openly supported the Jacobites and drank their health.
 Jacobite sympathies manifested themselves in more tangible ways, too.
 Jacobites travelled secretly between France and England on smuggling boats, and some smugglers are known to have acted as spies and double agents for the cause.

 The government responded to the widespread evasion with a rash of legislation, clamping down on smuggling in every imaginable way.
 The 1718 Hovering Act made it illegal for vessels smaller than 50 tons to wait within six miles of the shore, and brandy imported in smaller ships (under 15 tons) was also liable to seizure.
 Vessels involved in these offences were impounded and destroyed, usually by being sawed up, and their ropes unravelled.
 The divided vessels were useless at sea, but often found uses on land: Pegotty's house, of Dickens fame, was the remains of a smuggling boat.